ShabanK/learning-nodejs/readme.md

 fs:

-fs.write(filename, whatever strings you wanna enter here, callback for errors and such) fs.read(filename, coding scheme ,(err, file)=> { the file variable has all the content of the file }) fs.append(filename, whatever strings you wanna enter here, callback for errors and such) also creates the file if not available fs.rename(filename, new filename, callback for errors and such);
+fs.writeFile(filename, whatever strings you wanna enter here, callback for errors and such)

+fs.readFile(filename, coding scheme ,(err, file)=> { the file variable has all the content of the file })

+fs.appendFile(filename, whatever strings you wanna enter here, callback for errors and such) also creates the file if not available

+fs.rename(filename, new filename, callback for errors and such);

 fs.unlink(filename, callback for errors and such) to delete the file

+fs.mkdir(dirname, callback for errors and such)

+fs.rmdir(dirname, callback for errors and such) //only works on empty folder

+fs.readdir(dirname, callback for errors and such)) // displays an array of files and folders within the folder